Google Crawls My Homepage But Never the Article Pages

 Step 4: Fix the sitemap

-Every article URL should have a real lastmod:
+Every article URL needs a real lastmod:

 <url>